ImeneYAHIAOUI/MARS-Y/README.md

 * `marsy-payload` (deployed on `http://localhost:3006` with API doc at `/doc/payload`): controls the delivery of the payload.
 * `marsy-mock` (deployed on `http://localhost:3005` with API doc at `/doc/mock`): represents the primary hardware of the system, responsible for the main actions of the rocket and for generating telemetry data for the rocket's first stage as well as for the booster after staging.
 * `marsy-guidance` (deployed on `http://localhost:3007` with API doc at `/doc/guidance`): responsible for guiding the rocket during the second stage and generating telemetry data.
+* `marsy-payload-hardware` (deployed on `http://localhost:3010` with API doc at `/doc/payload-hardware`): represent the payload after its has been deployed and sends telemetry data about it while stabilizing in its orbit.
 * `pilot-service` (deployed on `http://localhost:3026` with API doc at `/doc/pilot`): This service allows for the adjustment of a satellite's orbit.
 * `webcaster-service` (deployed on `http://localhost:3011` with API doc at `/doc/webcaster`): The role of the Webcaster service is to provide real-time updates about launch procedure events.
 * `broacast-service` (deployed on `http://localhost:3021` with API doc at `/doc/broadcast`): The broadcast service shares information about the satellite's orbit launch.